sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 # KEM Security Considerations

-This section pertains to KEM (Key Encapsulation Methods) in general, including ML-KEM
+This section pertains to KEM (Key Encapsulation Mechanisms) in general, including ML-KEM

 To use a KEM, you need to use good random bits [better terminology here please] during both the public key generation and ciphertext generation steps.
 If an adversary can recover the random bits used in either of these processes, he can recover the shared secret.